We are still hanging on

 At the moment, we are only registered with the Dutch Tax and Customs Administration as a Public Benefit Corporation registered in another EU country (see above).
 If you want to make a larger tax-deductible donation from another EU country, please contact us directly at info (at) czechemigrationmuseum.com.
 For more information, also please visit our EU donation page (on our rozmberk.org site).

 At the end of the page is a more extensive explanation what your money will do to help keeping the Czech Peasant and Emigration Museum open.
 In short, the museum does not generate enough income to cover all expenses, and our other non-profit projects do not provide the needed extra.
-In addition, most Eu projects now require an own contribution of 15%, making us permanently short of cash.
+In addition, most EU projects now require an own contribution of 15%, making us permanently short of cash.
+In that situation, the COVID pandemic caused a significant loss especially in 2021, and depleted our cash reserves.
 Donating $20 or $50 will already help us.

 Clicking the button will bring you to the secure site of PayPal, which handles the on-line payments for us.
 Include your address and email as shipping address so we can send you confirmation of your tax-deductible donation.
 If you do not want to donate online but through a check, giving goods, or make a direct electronic transfer (internet banking), please look for details below or contact our staff.
 All donations are tax-deductible.